Icinga/icinga-doc/markdown/en/cachedchecks.md

 considered "valid" for longer periods of time.
 Things can change quickly in any network scenario, and there's no guarantee that a server that was functioning properly 30 seconds ago isn't on fire right now.
-There's the tradeoff - reliability versus speed.
-If you have a large cached check horizon, you risk having unreliable check result values being used in the monitoring logic.
+There's the horizon, you risk having unreliable check result values being used in the monitoring logic.